nepp2/HPL/LOG.md

+# LOG 07/04/2020

+Remove SetIndex.
+Index can provide a pointer instead, and the compiler automatically inserts a dereference.
+This will be turned back into an address in code generation, so that index expressions return values that are lvalues.

 # LOG - 25/03/2020

 I have a problem with reference types.
 At the moment the language is value-oriented, like C. There is no implicit reference-casting.
 This makes it difficult to write methods that modify values: